subnero1/test-products/products/wnc-l5lse3.md

 ## Key Features

+- Up to 20 km communication range in tropical shallow waters.
 - Up to 100 bps data rate\*.
-- Up to 20 km communication range in tropical shallow waters.
 - Ranging functionality with 1 m precision.
 - Doppler resilience of ±4 knots or better.
-- Support for arbitrary signal transmission as well as recording (passband, baseband).
+- Support for arbitrary waveform transmission as well as recording (passband, baseband).
 - Support for user defined communication schemes using [UnetStack]({{ site.baseurl }}{%link products/unet.md %}).

 \* Depending on channel conditions and reliability requirements.